 The blessing Jesus is speaking about is life.
-Believing in Jesus Christ as your Lord and Savior results in eternal life.
-That is: life forever in heaven, in fellowship with God your Creator.
+Believing in Jesus Christ as your Lord and Savior results in eternal life, that is, life forever in heaven, in fellowship with God your Creator.
 In our current state of physical life, it is difficult to grasp the meaning of eternal life.
 Trying to comprehend eternity is like trying to grasp air in your hand.
-It is there, but difficult to experience.
+It is there but is difficult to experience.

 Amazingly, Jesus adds more blessings on top of eternal life.
-You might wonder, how can God add to eternity in eternal life?
-Being God He can, and He does.
+You might wonder, How can God add to eternity in eternal life?
+Being God, He can and does.
 He gives us an abundant life.

 The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.